albybum/Snippets/README.md

 # Snippets
-Snippets of code to remember and related things to keep
+Snippets of code to remember and related things to keep.

 Code Samples